sritha/catena-media-test/README.md

 Catenamedia
 ===========

-A Symfony project created on December 7, 2016, 1:58 pm.
+A Symfony3 project created on December 7, 2016, 1:58 pm.

-I have created a bundle: CatenaMediaBundle for this test (src/CatenaMediaBundle)
+I have created a Symfony bundle: CatenaMediaBundle for this test (src/CatenaMediaBundle)

 Code was organised in such a way that it can be extended to multiple types of feeds from multiple providers.